UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 #### Create Small Item Labels

 Once you have retrieved the correct call numbers, see “How to Create Item level AV Labels.docx” (_Louis\Southern Folklife Collection\Departmental Documents\Documentation\Archival Processing \How to Create Item Level AV Labels.docx_) and create labels using foil-back spine labels supplied by Technical Services.

 #### Physically Label Items

 Labels for cartridge-based items, such as audiocassettes and videotape, are placed on the spine, while labels for open reel and audiodiscs, are placed on the top left front of the item.
+Mail merge templates for both spine ("AV_spine_labels.docx") and front-facing ("AV_front_labels.docx") labels reside in the departments drive (G:\wilson\sfc\LABELS\Anne).
 Labels for moving image film are created with the label maker located on level 10.
 More on label type and placement below.

 ADD PICTURES HERE

 #### Cartridge-based Item Labels

 When possible for cartridge-based items, place item labels on the spine of the container.
-Cut labels to size when appropriate.

 ADD PICTURES HERE